 The Ice House Ice Skating Pavilion:

 I have to say one of my favorite memories from our visit to Okemo was the time we spent at the Ice House.
-I know how to ice skate but haven’t been on the ice in years and my youngest daughter has only been a few times so it took a bit for her to get reacclimated as you can see in the video below.
-I have not laughed that hard in a very long time, it was so much fun!
+I know how to ice skate but haven’t been on the ice in years.
+My youngest daughter has only been a few times so it took a bit for her to get reacclimated as you can see in the video below.
+Truly, I have not laughed that hard in a very long time, it was so much fun!
 The Ice House is also a regulation-sized hockey rink and has a fireplace and a warming area so you can stay there for hours like we did and not get cold! 🙂

 We stayed at the Jackson Gore Inn during our visit and loved it!
 The location is close to the indoor/outdoor pools, a retail store, the Ice House, and the Spring House Pool & Fitness Center, House, and so much more.
 The Coleman Brook Tavern is located on-site and we enjoyed our meal (especially the tableside s’mores) and the atmosphere there.
 The Hops on the Snow Brewfest took place while we were there and we were able to sample some really amazing craft beer and ciders while listening to music mountainside.